 Vertical Fiscal Externalities and the Environment

-We show that imposition of a state-level environmental tax in a federation crowds out pre-existing federal taxes.
-We explain how this vertical fiscal externality can lead unilateral state-level environmental policy to generate a welfare gain in the implementing state, at the expense of other states, even absent any environmental benefits.
+We show that imposition of a state-level environmental tax in a federation crowds out preexisting federal taxes.
+We explain how this vertical fiscal externality can lead unilateral state-level environmental policy to generate a welfare gain in the implementing state, at the expense of other states.
 Using a computable general equilibrium model of the Canadian federation, we show that vertical fiscal externalities can be the major determinant of the welfare change following environmental policy implementation by a state government.
-Our numerical simulations indicate that - as a consequence of vertical fiscal externalities - state governments can reduce greenhouse gas emissions by over 20 percent without any net cost to themselves.
+Our numerical simulations indicate that -- as a consequence of vertical fiscal externalities -- state governments can reduce greenhouse gas emissions by over 20 percent without any net cost to themselves.

 Keywords: fiscal externality, climate policy, federalism, computable general equilibrium